JorjaFox/website/content/posts/library/news/2007/chicago-tribune-1.md

 You'll recall that a year ago, fans of the show were either really happy or really angry that a romantic relationship between Grissom (William L. Petersen) and Sara (Jorja Fox) was revealed.
 It sent the "CSI" message boards into a frenzy for months.
 (Petersen, Fox and producers addressed the controversy here, here and here.)

-In any case, here's what happens in the upcoming season finale: "The &#8216;miniature killer's' identity is revealed.
-As the CSI team tries to track down this diabolical murderer, Sara (Jorja Fox) mysteriously goes missing &#8212; and Grissom (William Petersen) and Sara's relationship is suddenly forced out into the open."
+In any case, here's what happens in the upcoming season finale: "The 'miniature killer's' identity is revealed.
+As the CSI team tries to track down this diabolical murderer, Sara (Jorja Fox) mysteriously goes missing - and Grissom (William Petersen) and Sara's relationship is suddenly forced out into the open."

 Dun-dun-dun!